Start9Labs/lndboss-startos/README.md

 # Wrapper for LNDBoss

 LNDBoss is a GUI for BalanceOfSatoshis.
+You can run LNDBoss on EmbassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.

 ## Dependencies